apereo/cas/docs/cas-server-documentation/installation/Maven-Overlay-Installation.md

 ## Spring Configuration

 CAS server depends heavily on the Spring framework.
 Two modes of configuration are available.
 Note that both modes can be used at the same time.

 ### XML

-There is a `deployerConfigContext.xml` which CAS adopters may include in the overlay for environment-specific CAS settings.
+There is a `src/main/resources/deployerConfigContext.xml` which CAS adopters may include in the overlay for environment-specific CAS settings.
 Note that in most cases, modifying this file should be unnecessary.

 ### Groovy

-The CAS application context is able to load a `deployerConfigContext.groovy`.
+The CAS application context is able to load a `src/main/resources/deployerConfigContext.groovy`.
 For advanced use cases, CAS beans can be dynamically defined via the [Groovy programming language](http://www.groovy-lang.org/).
-As an example, here is an `exampleBean` defined inside a `applicationContext.groovy` file:

 ```groovy